Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 Stay Away from Black

 On the other hand, it’s perfectly OK if you want to wear an outfit with a few black accents.
-Just try to stay away from dresses that are solid black in color.
+Just try to stay away from dresses that are solid black.

 Navy blue or dark green are great alternatives to black if you prefer darker hues for your clothing.
 Red should also be avoided, as many brides find this color offensive to see others wear on their wedding day.